Bayunova28/Airbnb_Market_Analytics/README.md

 ```

 ## Inspiration
-* How many avg. price by room type
+* How many avg. price by room type?
-* How many total reviews by room type
+* How many total reviews by room type?
-* How many avg. price by neighbourhood group & room type
+* How many avg. price by neighbourhood group & room type?
-* How many total reviews by neighbourhood group & room type
+* How many total reviews by neighbourhood group & room type?
-* How many total reviews by last review year & room type
+* How many total reviews by last review year & room type?

 ## References
 * [The evolution of Airbnb research: A systematic literature review using structural topic modeling](https://www.sciencedirect.com/science/article/pii/S2405844023042986)